Heatblur-Simulations/f-4e-manual/src/systems/identification_systems.md

 ### Monitor-Radiation Test Switch

 This switch has three postions, RAD TEST, MON and OUT.
-The switch is pllaced to the OUT position in-flight and not used.
+The switch is placed to the OUT position in-flight and not used.

 ### Identification of Position Switch